Skip to main content

 Popular posts from this blog

-C Program to Add Two Matrices Using Multi-dimensional Array.
+C Program to Multiply two Matrices

 C Program to find the sum of the elements of a 2-D array.